-- a) Representatives of the two teams (including the coach or athletic director) must be present in the mixed zone for interviews at the latest 15 minutes after the end of the game. - b) The home club is required to grant radio, print and Internet media representative's free access to its locker room for a period of 15 minutes and to ensure that interviews can be conducted. - c) Interview requests involving players from the visiting team must be coordinated by the media relations officers of both teams. - d) All television interviews must be carried out in front of the official Alps Hockey League logo wall in the mixed zone.
+- a) Representatives of the two teams (including the coach or athletic director) must be present in the mixed zone for interviews at the latest 15 minutes after the end of the game. - The home club is required to grant radio, print and Internet media b) representative's free access to its locker room for a period of 15 minutes and to ensure that interviews can be conducted. - Interview requests involving players from the visiting team must be c) coordinated by the media relations officers of both teams. - d) All television interviews must be carried out in front of the official Alps Hockey League logo wall in the mixed zone. - The TV-Host broadcaster or other TV-stations which do a live broadcast of e) an Alps Hockey League game are allowed produce film material inside the player locker rooms until 1 hour before the start of the warm-ups.
+This has to be agreed between the TV-Partner and the Media-responsible person of the club.
+After the game only access to the locker room of the winning team is allowed to produce film material.
+The respective team has to make sure that those film productions can be done without any longer delay.